ff6347/gestalten-in-code/projects/find-your-way/index.md

 ![](./assets/images/algo-1.png)

+---
-#### _“Draw round shapes in vertical and horizontal which differ from the diameter.
-Create lines that merge into different points”._
+ * Draw round shapes in vertical and horizontal which differ from the diameter.
+ * Create lines that merge into different points.
 ---